davidesantangelo/hyll/README.md

 - Advanced serialization techniques
 - Precision vs. memory usage benchmarks

+## Example Use Cases

+Here is a quick illustration of how Hyll can be helpful in a real-world scenario:
+- UniqueVisitorCounting: Track unique users visiting a website in real time.
+By adding each user's session ID or IP to the HyperLogLog, you get an approximate number of distinct users without storing everybody's data.
+- LogAnalytics: Continuously process large log files to calculate the volume of unique events, keeping memory usage low.
+- MarketingCampaigns: Quickly gauge how many distinct customers participate in a campaign while merging data from multiple sources.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.